Telstra Smart Modem 3 – not all that smart or fast (update after test – network review)

 We got our hands on a Smart Modem 3 (website) and Booster (website – it is not – more later).

-It is a dual-band Wi-Fi 6 modem/router with a maximum speed of 2.4Ghz/573.5Mbps (20/40Mhz bandwidth) and 5GHz/2401Mbps (20/40/80/160MHz) or a total of AX3000.
-It is wrong to compare it to Wi-Fi 5 AC routers that may be typically 433/866Mbps AC1200-16000.
+It is a dual-band Wi-Fi 6 modem/router with a maximum speed of 2.4Ghz/573.5Mbps (20/40Mhz bandwidth) and 5GHz/2401Mbps (20/40/80/160MHz), or a total of AX3000.
+It is wrong to compare it to Wi-Fi 5 AC routers, which may typically be 433/866Mbps AC1200-16000.

 The booster appears to be a 2.4Ghz/573.5Mbps (20/40Mhz bandwidth) and 5GHz/1200Mbps (20/40/80MHz).
-It connects to the router via Wi-FI 5GHz backhaul or Ethernet cable.
+It connects to the router via Wi-Fi 5GHz backhaul or Ethernet cable.

 Tests – weaker signal transmission strengths than expected